Visa Application for International Students

 - Arrange travel to the U.S.

-- Send copies of your travel documents to the Senior International Coordinator as soon as possible by emailing them to firstname.lastname@example.org
+- Send copies of your travel documents to an International Admissions Advisor as soon as possible.
+The following link provides information on how to contact an international admissions advisor: http://www.devry.edu/admissions/international-students/contacts-in-your-country.html.

 *DeVry University cannot guarantee a prospective student will be issued a Visa.
 A prospective student should not make final travel plans or buy tickets until he or she has been granted a Visa.